DeepRank/Deeprank-GNN/docs/tutorial.generate_graph.rst

 - **type**: residue type (one hot encoded)

-The following one are optional :
+The following one are computed if PSSM data is provided :

 - **pssm**: pssm score for each residues

 - **cons**: pssm score of the residue

 - **ic**: information content of the PSSM (~Shannon entropy)

+The following one are optional, and computed only if Biopython is used (see next example) :

 - **depth**: average atom depth of the atoms in a residue (distance to the surface)